 You will need to draw around the template for each pennant (triangle) you require.

-Then it’s time to cut out the pennant (triangle).
+Cut out the pennant (triangle).
 It will be easier to cut around the shape with normal scissors first, before using the pinking shears.
 Cut 1/2″ (1cm) away from the drawn line.
 It is ok to cut directly along the TOP drawn edge of the pennant (triangle), as we won’t be using the pinking shears on this edge.

 Use the pinking shears to cut out the triangle (you DO NOT need to use the pinking shears on the top flat edge of the triangle).
 Start at the top and cut down to the point, turning at the point to cut up the other side.
 Be sure to make the zigzag pattern continuous, by lining up the previously cut zigzags with the serration on the blades before making the next cut.
-Match up the top edge of the triangle (serration) on the pinking shears onto the drawn line.
+Match the top edge of the triangle (serration) on the pinking shears with the drawn line.

 Cut out and use the pinking shears around all of the pennants.

-Decide on the order of the pennants, this is completely up to you and will depend on your colour choice and the number of different colours or fabrics you are using.
+Decide on the order of pennants, this is completely up to you and will depend on your colour choice and the number of different colours or fabrics you are using.
 Lay out the pennants and make a decision.
 This is the hard bit…